kannans89/ES6Repo/09_ES6_Promises/09_Promises.md

 *reject* is the function that should be called when the promise encounters an error

 ## Illustration
-The below example shows a function `add_positivenos_async()` which add two numbers asynchronously .If positvie values are passed pormise is resolved adn if negatives are passed promise is rejected.
+The below example shows a function `add_positivenos_async()` which add two numbers asynchronously .The promise is resolved if positive values are passed .
+The promise is rejected if negative values are passed.

 ```html
  <script>